Haydn Wood, a short biography

 From 1913 to 1925, Haydn and

-Dorothy toured the British music halls, week after week, two or three
+Dorothy toured the British music halls, week after week, two or

-the next town.
-Their act consisted of songs and ballads of his own
+Sunday driving to the next town.
+Their act consisted of songs

-composition, and well loved violin gems.
-Together with their pianist,
+and ballads of his own composition, and well loved violin gems.

-Haydn played obbligatos on his violin while Dorothy was singing.
+violin while Dorothy was singing.

 |